MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/extents-commands.md

 `.merge` `[async | dryrun]` *TableName* `(` *GUID1* [`,` *GUID2* ...] `)` `[with(rebuild=true)]`

-This command merges the extents (See: [Extents (Data Shards)](https://kusdoc2.azurewebsites.net/docs/concepts/extents.html)) indicated by their IDs in the specified table.
+This command merges the extents (See: [Extents (Data Shards) Overview](extents-overview.md)) indicated by their IDs in the specified table.

 There are 2 flavors for merge operations: *Merge* (which rebuilds indexes), and *Rebuild* (which completely reingests the data).